 I consider parchment one of the most indispensible supplies in the kitchen.
 I line my half sheet (18×13-inch) aluminum baking sheets every time I use them.
 These industry standard-sized trays are what I became used to working in professional kitchens.
 I do like the way aluminum distributes heat, but I don’t bake directly on the aluminum trays since I don’t want to run the risk of aluminum leaching out into my food.
 Aluminum trays, in combination with a protective layer of parchment paper, work exceptionally well.

 Half Sheet Tray Lined with Parchment Paper

-Unfortunately, the type of parchment that you buy in the grocery store comes on rolls.
-The sheets torn from the roll never fit quite right or lie flat on a baking sheet.
-After getting used to snug, flat professional parchment paper, I find the rolls unwieldy and frustrating.
-I set out to find a good source of professional parchment paper, which turned out to be a lot more economical as well.
+The type of parchment available in grocery store is sold in rolls, and it is a nuisance: the unwieldly sheets torn from the roll never fit quite right or lie flat on a baking sheet.
+After getting used to snug, flat, professional parchment paper, I find the rolls nothing less than frustrating.
+After a bit of fumbling around and testing, I found a few good sources of professional parchment paper.

 Some say they prefer silicon for its ability to withstand higher temperatures and longer cooking times than paper coated with quilon.
 They also maintain that silicon is a safer coating than quilon.